 - Creation Man And The Messiah.
 His Magnum Opus, written in 1829, and rewritten on his deathbed in 1845 (somewhat abridged) under the title Man.
-This poem proves Wergeland could write cosmic poems with the best of them (Dante, John Milton, William Blake).
+This poem proves Wergeland could write cosmic poems with the best of them (Dante Alighieri, John Milton, William Blake).

-The Jew, a collection of poems written for the jewish question in 1841, followed by the Jewess in 1845.
-Both collections are prone examples of tolerance and understanding - quite antirasistic for the time.
+- The Jew, a collection of poems written for the Jewish Question in 1841, followed by The Jewess in 1845.
+Both collections are prone examples of tolerance and understanding - quite anti-racist for the time.

 Tropes found in the work of Henrik Wergeland: